A Touch of Spice: Box office

 Politiki Kouzina was released nationwide in Greece on Friday, 24 October 2003.
-It sold 62,091 admissions on its opening weekend (Friday-to-Sunday), with other reports putting it an estimated 65,000 admissions, including 46,500 admissions in Athens.
-It went on to sell 33,000 admissions on a single day, 28 October which is a national holiday.
-In Athens, its second, third and fourth weekends were well above its opening weekend in terms of admissions.
-In Athens, it remained in first place for 6 consecutive weekends and in the top 10 for 17 consecutive weekends.
-By the end of its run, it had sold more than 700,000 admissions in Athens alone, included in the total of about 1,300,000 admissions nationwide, which set a record among Greek films for the largest number of admissions sold in Greece, a record that still stands as of September 2016.
-It also ranks as second-largest among all films (Greek and foreign) in terms of admissions, behind Titanic.
+It sold 62,091 admissions on its opening weekend (Friday-to-Sunday), with other reports putting it at an estimated 65,000 admissions, including 46,500 admissions in Athens.
+It went on to sell 33,000 admissions on a single day, 28 October, a national holiday.
+In Athens its second, third, and fourth weekends were well above its opening weekend in terms of admissions.
+It remained in first place there for 6 consecutive weekends, in the top 10 for 17 consecutive weekends.

+By the end of its run Politiki Kouzina had sold more than 700,000 admissions in Athens alone out of a total of about 1,300,000 admissions nationwide setting a record among Greek films for the most admissions sold in Greece.
+As of September 2016 this record still stands.
+Politiki Kouzina also ranks as second best in terms of admissions among all films (Greek and foreign) behind Titanic.
 Other reports put the nationwide total at 1,600,000, 1,560,000 or 1,277,902 admissions.